patrykcieslak/stonefish/docs/actuators.rst

 .. note::

     The limit of the thruster setpoint, called ``max_setpoint``, is an absolute value.
-The setpoints will be limitted symmetrically.
+The setpoints will be limited symmetrically.
 The quantity represented by the setpoints depends on the type of the input of the selected ``rotor_dynamics`` model.

 The following rotor dynamics models are implemented, with their respective parameters and example XML syntax.
 The output of all of the models is the angular velocity of the propeller and the input quantity depends on the model of choice.